-The Office has the following three primary services and products as explained in its 2019 Business and Financial Plan and reflected in Exhibit 1-The Value and Benefits of a Legislative Audit Office-assurance (audit reports), advice (recommendations), and trained professionals for the public service.
+As reflected in Exhibit 1-The Value and Benefits of a Legislative Audit Office and explained in its 2020 Business and Financial Plan, the Office has the following three primary services and products-assurance (audit reports), advice (recommendations), and trained professionals for the public service.
+These provide value and benefits including improved public confidence in government and better performance in the delivery of government programs.